 RC Visor Kit

-I would say this is a fairly difficult installation, which is why I do not offer these DIY kits openly.
+I would say this is a fairly difficult installation, which is why I did not offer these DIY kits openly for long time.
 There are many things that can go wrong: shorting or breaking wires, getting glue on visors, causing film to lift, etc.

 Do not bend the visors with film on inside (on concave side).
-This could cause the tinted film to release.
-When installing, you must make certain that the film faces out.
-If installed incorrectly, the film will buckle and separate from the plastic.
+This could cause the tinted film to buckle and release and it is impossible to restore it without a crease.
+When installing, you must make certain that the film faces out or the issue above will occur.

 This image shows the installation with mirrored visor removed.

 To install the visor, first you must sand the interior of the helmet down to the resin (through any spray paint coating) in the places where you will install the rubber tabs and battery holder.
 You can use a very rough sandpaper like 60 or 80 grit to do the job quickly.
-You will want to sand the area to the side of the upper visor about an inch out, bumps and raised areas of interior near base of visor on both sides, and in the mouth area where you will attach the battery holder.
+You will want to sand the area to the side of the upper visor about an inch out.
+The images above shows two rubber pieces holding the bottom of the visor, but only one is needed at the center bottom.
+It also shows the old battery box.
+You will need a small cylindrical battery pack like this.

-When cooled, bend visor to make sure strip is well adhered and place visor with lights in the helmet with the film side facing out.
+Bend visor to make sure light strip is well adhered and place visor with light strip facing inside the helmet.

-For the lower part of visor, place glue on half of one rubber rectangle and adhere to helmet resin so that it holds one bottom corner of visor in place.
-You want to try not to glue the rubber to the visor in case you need to remove it for cleaning or repair in the future, but do not worry about it too much.
-Even if you bond the rubber to the visor you will be able to peel the rubber from it if needed.
+Place glue on half of rubber rectangle and adhere to helmet resin so that it holds the bottom of the visors in place.
+You want to try not to glue the rubber to the visor in case you need to remove it for cleaning or repair in the future, but even if you bond the rubber to the visor, you will be able to peel the rubber from it if needed provided you do not get too much glue on it.

-Make sure that none of the wire ends around the spot light are in contact to avoid a short.
+Make sure that none of the wire ends around the spotlight are in contact to avoid a short.
 Then, turn on the lights.
-Do not bend the wires excessively as they can snap.
+Do not bend the solid core wires excessively as they can break.
+Gently press the light into the hole.
+I usually have it protrude a bit on the outside.

 I like to use a little piece of craft foam for the next step.
 A little one inch square works.
-Apply a blob of hot glue to one side and press it over the wires to lock the led and wiring in place.
-You can reposition for a few seconds.
+Apply a blob of hot glue to one side and gently press it over the wires to lock the led and wiring in place.
 Try not to cover the back of the LED just yet.
-You can always hit it with a hair dryer or heat gun to remelt the glue.
+If you mess up, do not pull hard on the foam because it can damage the wires.
+You would have to heat with a hairdryer to reposition in that case.

 If you are happy with your placement, then cut another bigger piece of foam to cover the area and make it look neat.